taustation-fan/taustation-fan.github.io/syndicates.md

 ## Experience

-Syndicates gain experience points when their members gain experience, and level up when the experience counter reaches 100%.
+Syndicates gain experience points through member activity, and level up when the experience counter reaches 100%.

 So far, it is unclear what syndicate experience or levels is good for,